-In PPC, key performance indicators play a fundamental role.
-They let you track the performance of your paid ads and improve them on the run.
+In pay-per-click (PPC), key performance indicators play a fundamental role.
+They let you track the performance of your paid search ads and improve them on the run.
+Here are some of the KPIs your should track and why.

 Given these facts, you need to set clear goals during your campaign planning phase and choose the PPC metrics that match these goals.
 Only this way will you ensure satisfactory campaign results and increase your ROI.